 If this were a real store display, I would not arrange it by brand.
 I would arrange it by buyer.
 Top shelf: Canon EOS R5 Mark II, Sony a7R VI and Nikon Z8 for people who want resolution, speed and professional headroom.
 Middle shelf: Canon R6 Mark II, Canon R6 Mark III and Sony a7 V for hybrid shooters who need stills and video in one body.

 The next shelf would be the practical APS-C shelf: Canon R50, Sony a6700, Sony a6400 and Fujifilm X-T30 III.
-This is where most first serious cameras should live.
+This is where many first interchangeable-lens cameras should live.
 The value is smaller lenses, lower weight and enough image quality for real work.

 The creator shelf would include Sony ZV-E10-style bodies, compact vlogging cameras, action cameras and pocket gimbals.
 The compact shelf would include cameras such as the Canon G7 X Mark III, Sony RX100 line, Ricoh GR-style pocket cameras and the new wave of premium fixed-lens compacts.
 That shelf exists because people are tired of every picture feeling like a phone picture.